There are 9 million bicycles in Beijing. That’s a fact [Source: Katie Melua].

 It’s no longer the reserve of writers, journalists or academics writing ‘proper’ books or articles.
 Writing has been democratised and conversational copy is part of that democratisation.

-And so much of what write is a conversation with a potential client or a peer.
+And so much of what we write is a conversation with a potential client or a peer.

 It’s easier to read words on a page than a screen.